ahmadrazalab/terraform-aws-frontend-m/README.md

 ## 4. EC2 Instances

 ### Create EC2 Instances from AMI
-- Launch 3 instances from the frontend and backend AMIs.
+- Launch 2 instances from the magic and frontend AMIs.

 ## 5. Security Groups